ali-hv/Ali-Hosseinverdi/README.md

 💼 I’m currently working on a persian text editor

-🧑‍🎓 I’m currently learning Django
+🧑‍🎓 I’m currently learning Django rest framework

 💬 Ask me about your bugs and problems about python in telegram : @ali0hv .
 I'll help you if i can !